Zefile8/Format-Friends/README.md

 You may participate in editing these tools, download them, and/or edit them for your own use.

-You may not redistribute them.
+You may not redistribute these tools or edited versions of them.